janimattiellonen/discgolf-diary/technique.md

 ### Footwork during throw

 It [appears](https://www.youtube.com/watch?v=rR6yuA2P5mQ) that the [pros](https://youtu.be/wE2qWnVaqK0?t=83) often step on their toes during the throw, rather than planting the whole foot down on the ground.
-[Danny Lindahl](https://youtu.be/A2_OVPhLg0A?t=413) mentions that the only time when your weight should be on the heels of your foo is during followthrough or your plant foot.
+[Danny Lindahl](https://youtu.be/A2_OVPhLg0A?t=413) mentions that the only time when your weight should be on the heels of your foot is during followthrough or your plant foot.

 ### Slow-motion videos